henrylawson/henrylawson.net/website/_posts/2014-04-18-value-versus-cost.markdown

 </script>

-Almost everyday during software development we constantly find ourselves asking if a story, feature, functionality and or fix is worth doing.
+Almost everyday during software development we constantly find ourselves asking if a story, feature, functionality and/or fix is worth doing.
 A diagram that helps facilitate this conversation is the **Value versus Cost** diagram.

 It is a simple diagram that can be used whenever a decision needs